Confederate Heritage Fund

 Permanent Slavery Amendment

-WASHINGTON (CHF) - In his first Inaugural Speech, on March
+WASHINGTON (CHF) - In his First Inaugural Speech, on

-4, 1861, President Abraham Lincoln approved a Constitutional
+March 4, 1861, President Abraham Lincoln approved a

 "I understand a proposed amendment to the Constitution has